jzuhone/pyxsim/doc/source/light_cone.rst

 Now, we are ready to generate our simulated events using :meth:`~pyxsim.source_generators.light_cone.XrayLightCone.generate_events`.
-Since by definition a light cone is a projection, in this case there is no intermediate step of creating a :class:`~pyxsim.photon_list.PhotonList` first--the output is an :class:`~pyxsim.event_list.EventList`.
+Since by definition a light cone is a projection, the :class:`~pyxsim.source_generators.light_cone.XrayLightCone` creates both photon and event lists together from a single call.
 We must specify an exposure time, collecting area, field of view in units of angle, the source model, and the center of the field of view in (RA, Dec).
-The :meth:`~pyxsim.source_generators.light_cone.XrayLightCone.generate_events` method also takes a number of the same optional parameters as :class:`~pyxsim.photon_list.PhotonList.project_photons`, so we'll also absorb the events with the ``wabs`` model and smooth the positions just a bit for visualization purposes.
+The :meth:`~pyxsim.source_generators.light_cone.XrayLightCone.generate_events` method also takes a number of the same optional parameters as :class:`~pyxsim.photon_list.project_photons`, so we'll also absorb the events with the ``wabs`` model and smooth the positions just a bit for visualization purposes.

 .. code-block:: python